 We’d planned for about three months, but that quickly turned into a year.
-Even after release, we were putting out large updates every two months, adding features and such.
+Even after release, we were putting out large updates every two months with new features.
 That was part of the service we extended to our customers.

 ─So IllustStudio was developed from ComicStudio as a base.
 But is there anything you made major changes to?

-We overhauled the UI, to give users a new experience and hopefully boost their motivation.
-No one had really foreseen brush synthesizing – which is now common in all drawing software - and that’s something that we came upon as we worked.
+We overhauled the UI to give users a new experience and hopefully boost their motivation.
+No one had really foreseen having blending modes for brushes – although it’s now common in most drawing software - and that’s something that we came upon as we worked.

 ─Around 2009 was the time that pixiv was really hitting it big with illustrators.
-Did you experience any sort of influence from the internet boom?
+Did you experience any sort of influence from the growing art community online?